Footpath: Alley and steps

 An alley is a narrow, usually paved, pedestrian path, often between the walls of buildings in towns and cities.
 This type is usually short and straight, and on steep ground can consist partially or entirely of steps.
 In older cities and towns in Europe, alleys are often what is left of a medieval street network, or a right of way or ancient footpath.
 Similar paths also exist in some older North American towns and cities.
 In some older urban development in North America lanes at the rear of houses, to allow for deliveries and garbage collection, are called alleys.
 Alleys may be paved, or unpaved, and a blind alley is a cul-de-sac.
 Some alleys are roofed because they are within buildings, such as the traboules of Lyon, or when they are a pedestrian passage through railway embankments in Britain.
 The latter follow the line of rights-of way that existed before the railway was built.

-Because of topography, steps (stairs) are the predominant form of alley in hilly cities and towns.
-This includes Pittsburgh (see Steps of Pittsburgh), Cincinnati (see Steps of Cincinnati), Portland, Oregon, Seattle, and San Francisco in the United States, as well as Hong Kong, and Rome.
+Because of geography, stairs are a common form of footpath in hilly cities and towns.
+This includes those in Pittsburgh, Cincinnati, Seattle, Portland, Oregon, and San Francisco in the United States, as well as Hong Kong, Quebec City, Quebec, Canada, and Rome.
+Stairway trails are found in a number of hilly American cities.
+This includes the Stairway Trails in Bernal Heights, East San Francisco.